A GP, nurse or pharmacist will generally not give you a prescription for over-the-counter (OTC) medicines for a range of minor health conditions.

-GPs, nurses or pharmacists will also generally no longer prescribe probiotics and some vitamins and minerals.
-You can get these from eating a healthy, varied and balanced diet, or buy them at your pharmacy or supermarket.
+GPs, nurses or pharmacists will also generally no longer prescribe probiotics or some vitamins and minerals.
+You can get the vitamins and minerals you need from eating a healthy, varied and balanced diet, or buy them at a pharmacy or supermarket.

-The NHS currently spends around £136 million a year on prescriptions for medicines that can be bought from a pharmacy or supermarket, such as paracetamol.
+Before these changes in 2018, the NHS spent around £569 million a year on prescriptions for medicines that can be bought from a pharmacy or supermarket, such as paracetamol.